-58. Can the police refuse to file my complaint?
+60. Can the police refuse to file my complaint?

-Yes and no. Crimes in India are divided into those that are 'cognisable' and 'non cognisable'.
-Examples of a 'cognisable' crime include murder, rape, rioting, and dacoity.
-These are offences where the police can take notice of them directly, register an FIR and begin to make inquiries.
-Examples of a 'non cognisable' crime include cheating, fraud, forgery, bigamy, and creating a public nuisance.
-These are offences where the investigation will start only when a magistrate has taken the complaint on record and directs the police to investigate.
+Yes and no. In India crimes are divided into those that are "cognisable" and "non-cognisable".
+A "cognisable" crime is for example murder, rape, rioting, dacoity, etc. which means that the police can take notice of them directly, register an FIR and begin to make inquiries.
+A "non-cognisable" crime is for example cheating, fraud, forgery, bigamy, selling underweight or adulterated food or creating a public nuisance, which means that the investigation will start only when a magistrate has taken the complaint on record and directs the police to investigate.
 The way of understanding this rough division is that crimes that need a more urgent response can be complained of directly to the police and others go to the magistrate.
-So, even if the police cannot take your complaint on board they should at the very least listen to you, enter your matter in the daily diary, give you a signed copy of the entry free of cost and direct you to take it to the magistrate.
+So, even if the police cannot take your complaint on board they should at the very least listen to you, enter your matter in the daily diary, give you a signed copy of the entry, free of cost, and direct you to take it to the magistrate.

-59. Suppose my complaint is about a 'cognisable' offence but the station house officer refuses to register it.
-What can I do?
+61. Suppose my complaint is about a "cognisable" offence but the station house officer refuses to register it.
+Then what can I do?